davepinch/pinchy.cc/collections/_fragments/the-fact-of-your-existence-emanates-from-you.md

 ---
-title: "The fact of your existence emanates from you."
+title: "the fact of your existence emanates from you"
 related:
   - _fragments/not-the-other-way-around.md
 tags: